Our vision is a community where everyone has the first aid skills to support people with mental health problems.

 Lack of knowledge and stigmatising attitudes about mental illness may prevent people from seeking help early, seeking the best sort of help and also providing appropriate support to colleagues and family members, simply because they do not know how.

 In 2000, in order to improve the level of mental health literacy of the community, a Mental Health First Aid (MHFA) training course was developed by husband and wife team Betty Kitchener AM and Professor Tony Jorm, following the model that has been successfully applied in many countries with conventional first aid.
-Since this time, MHFA training has spread to every state and territory in Australia and internationally, currently to over 20 other countries (more info on international MHFA Programs here).
-More information on our impact here.
-View publications on mental health literacy here.
+Since this time, MHFA training has spread to every state and territory in Australia and internationally, currently to over 25 countries (more info on international MHFA Programs).

 The founders of MHFA hope that MHFA becomes a mandatory certification for certain professions and roles, as physical first aid is.
 This will ensure that the skills to assist people with mental health problems will spread beyond mental health professionals, and that the program will fulfil its aim of contributing towards improved support, early detection and treatment of mental health problems and reducing the stigma attached to mental illness.